TOTAL KNEE REPLACEMENT SURGERY

 Back side of your kneecap -- Your kneecap is called the patella.
 The replacement part is usually produced from a strong plastic.

-You will not experience any pain during the surgery.
+You will not experience any pain during the surgical procedure.
 You will have one of these two types of anesthesia:

-General anesthesia -- This means you will be asleep and unable to feel pain.
+General anesthesia -- This means you will be asleep and unable to feel any pain.

 · Move your kneecap (patella) off the way, then cut the ends of your thigh bone and shin (lower leg) bone to fit the replacement part.